gvr37leo/fsm-validator/README.md

 ## How to use
 First of all you need to make a finite state machine like the one in the image above. you do this by creating a Start state and then using it's methods to build it up.
-You can set a states finished attribute to true this will mark it as a legal endstate, in 99% of all cases you'll want your final state to be the "finished" state.
+You can set a states accepting attribute to true this will mark it as a legal endstate, in 99% of all cases you'd want your final state to be the "accepting" state.

     var letters = "abcdefghijklmonpqrstuvwxyz";
     var start = new State();
-    start.plus(letters).normal(at).plus(letters).normal(dot).plus(letters).finished = true;
+    start.plus(letters).normal(at).plus(letters).normal(dot).plus(letters).accepting = true;

 Once you've made your fsm you can pass it a string and it will walk the fsm seeing if it fits the pattern.
 The total for the email rule looks like this.